 The National Cyber Security Centre (NCSC) has published a comprehensive guide to the creation of cyber crisis management exercises.
 Several essential elements on the very concept of a crisis management exercise are to be recalled:

-Thanks to the lessons learned from cyber risk simulations and CRQ methods, your company should be able to assess its BCP’s efficiency, but if necessary, you may redefine it in order to improve performance.
+Thanks to the lessons learned from cyber risk simulations, your company should be able to assess its BCP’s efficiency, but if necessary, you may redefine it in order to improve performance.
 From a broader perspective, your Business Continuity Plan should, at the very least, be updated every two to three years.
-It should also be enhanced after each crisis.
+It should also be enhanced after each crisis, thanks to experience feedback.

 Alternatively, the Business Continuity Plan can also consist of a single document which deals with all the risks a company faces.
 It can also be broken down into different thematic documents: a BCP focused on digital security, one focused on health crises, and another dedicated to strike-related risks, etc.